iterative/dvc.org/content/docs/command-reference/plots/index.md

 ## Plot templates (data series only)

-DVC uses [Vega-Lite](https://vega.github.io/vega-lite/) JSON specifications to create visualizations out of users data.
+DVC uses [Vega-Lite](https://vega.github.io/vega-lite/) JSON specifications to create visualizations out of users' data.
 Pre-defined specifications are called templates.

 DVC has a few built-in templates.
 They are stored within